khajabakshi/dashapp-docker-aws_deployment/README.md

 ## Step 0c: Install the AWS Command Line Interface
 The Command Line Interface (CLI) allows you to make calls to AWS services from your Command-Line.
 You can follow the instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) to install the AWS CLI.

+# Step 1: Prepare the Dashboard app for containerization
+There are two differences between your local system and the docker container that can potentially cause problems in deployment:
+1. the network configuration
+2. the file system